 Of the requirement trading solely outside of the United States, the criteria (n)o party to the transaction is a resident of the United States should be deleted.
 For example, when foreign banking entities conclude derivatives transactions with US banking entities in foreign countries, the proposed rule should not apply to the said foreign banking entity nor to the overseas local affiliate of the U.S. banking entity established in order to conduct trading outside the US.
-Assuming that even if a non-residency requirement is imposed, the second criteria ((ii) any partnership, corporation or other business entity organized or incorporated under the laws of the United States or any State) and eighth criteria ((viii) any partnership or corporation organized or incorporated under the laws of any foreign jurisdiction formed by or for a resident of the United States) in the definition of a US resident should be changed or eliminated.
+Assuming that even if a non-residency requirement is imposed, the second criteria ((ii) any partnership, corporation or other business entity organized or incorporated under the laws of the United States or any State) and eighth criteria ((viii) any partnership or corporation organized or incorporated under the laws of the your organized or incorporated under the laws of the your organized or incorporated under the laws of a resident of the United States) in the definition of a US resident should be changed or eliminated.
 (Q136, 138, 139)